sensu/sensu-docs/content/sensu-core/0.29/installation/configuration-managment.md

     parent: installation
 ---

-## Overview
-Configuration management (CM) is highly recommended to get Sensu deployed in production and at scale.
+Configuration management is highly recommended to get Sensu deployed into production and at scale.
+Here are a few reasons why:

+* Version pin Sensu related software to avoid issues due to version drift as new Sensu components are deployed.
+* Quickly scale horizontally with Sensu Servers, RabbitMQ servers and Redis servers.
+* Ensure configuration between Sensu Servers remains the same.

-There are number of CM tools that have well defined modules to assist in that effort.
+There are number of configuration management tools that have well defined modules to assist in that effort.
 Below are resources to help get you started.

 ### Puppet